AdriaLlealS/Progress-tracker/Tritium inventory in PFC/FESTIM_simulations/FESTIM-1/Sanity check.md

-·    **Check that FESTIM is actually running the simulations with the parameters that we want (Temperature profile and evolution, implantation flux…) **
+·   **Check that FESTIM is actually running the simulations with the parameters that we want (Temperature profile and evolution, implantation flux…).**

 o   Progress: Done